How to Handle Social Media Criticism

 A report from the U.K.'s Institute of Customer Services (ICS) found that 25 percent of the social media users that it surveyed had made a complaint by a public channel over a three-month period in early 2015.
 And 12 percent of customers had resorted to social media after other methods of complaining had failed – a sharp increase on 3 percent in 2014.

 But there's no one out there policing how your company name is used or abused, so it's down to you to find out what's going on!
-And if you're not seen to be engaging with social media users, and you don't respond appropriately to complaints or rumours, the situation will likely escalate – as U.S. health services company Harvard Pilgrim and technology giant Dell™ learned to their cost.
+And if you're not seen to be engaging with social media users, and you don't respond appropriately to complaints or rumors, the situation will likely escalate – as U.S. health services company Harvard Pilgrim and technology giant Dell™ learned to their cost.

 Negative to Positive

 Thankfully, the situation isn't all doom and gloom.
 In fact, you have great opportunities here, too.
 Imagine harnessing the power of the same crowd that's voicing negative views about your organization, to work in your favor!